EcsRx/ecsrx.unity/readme.md

 - [EcsRx Core Docs](https://github.com/EcsRx/ecsrx/tree/master/docs)
 - [EcsRx Unity Docs](/docs)

-If you have any problems, or feel that you are still unsure of something head on over to our [Gitter](https://gitter.im/grofit/ecsrx) channel.
+If you have any problems, or feel that you are still unsure of something head on over to our [Discord Channel](https://discord.gg/bS2rnGz).